Some Clarity On This Upgrade?

 Then copy your Archive Folder to an alternative location.

-Outside of these suggestions, ensure your data is retained by:*
+In addition to these suggestions, ensure your data is retained by:*

 Pulling together a list of data you wish to retain e.g. Photographs, E-Mails, Word Processed documents etc., and copy them to a secure location, such as a CD, DVD or External Hard drive.*